Writer | Director | Illustrator | Animator (VR)

 In 2015, I was introduced to the virtual reality company NextVR and I watched an NBA game as if I had court-side seats.
 I felt the sweat splash me in my face as the players ran up and down the court (not really, but it felt like it) and I knew that the VR revolution was coming.
 I prepared myself by getting my hands on everything that was VR and then in 2016, I created a virtual reality company with CEO, Simon Romanus, called Wonderworld VR to create virtual reality content.

 Because of my talents in writing, directing, editing and animating, I took the roll as the Creative Director for Wonderworld VR where I designed the logos, the website, wrote the scripts, directed and edited the 360˚ videos, and animated the VR graphics.
 I was a working machine.
 During my time at Wonderworld VR, I was the creative consultant for a McDonald’s VR commercial, the directer of VR promotional spots for Nickelodeon, Pricer, Farm Sanctuary, and a PSA.
-However, the yearn to tell my own stories kept my mind occupied and I took a leap of faith on one of my ideas and I began developing it into an actual show.

 I’m interested in working with companies and colleagues that want to push the bounds of storytelling.